Pin on December 31 Calendar

 Renew Business Licenses and Permits

-Depending on your business’s industry, you may be obligated to obtain specific business licenses and permits from the state or local governments to legally run your business.
+Depending on your business’s industry, you may be obligated to obtain specific licenses and permits from the state or local governments to legally run your business.
 Make sure you know when the licenses and permits are due for renewal and if there are any fees involved.

 Check with your city, county, and state business development offices to determine which licenses and permits are required.
 Your business license, which must be renewed annually (for a fee), comes from your city.
 The fees vary depending on the type of business, the number of employees, and your location.
+Other local license and permit renewals include:

 • Security alarm permit